julienfroidefond/AnilistAnisearchKomga/README.md

-# Anisearch metadata scraper for Komga
+# AnilIst / Anisearch metadata scraper for Komga

+2 functions :
+- Get matadata from anilist; complete with anisearch
+- Synchronize anilist personal lists

 ## About this fork